pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/03-workspaces.md

 ### Why do login attempts fail for all users across my workspace simultaneously?

 Any large agency that has multiple developers who login frequently via username/password will trigger failed logins for everyone else who works on the site.
-This occurs despite everyone using the right password and even when one user logs in and out successfully 3 times.
+This occurs despite everyone using the right password and even when one user logs in and out successfully three times.

 As a workaround, we recommend following development best practice workflows by [authenticating via SSH key for passwordsless access](/ssh-keys).